malak-joumaa/malak-joumaa/README.md

 ### Hi there, I'm Malak👋

-## I'm a Full Stack Web Developer to be!
+## Junior Full Stack Web Developer
-- 🌱 I'm currently studying Full Stack Web Development
 - 🚀 I'm always open to new learning experiences
 - 📚 Books are the best cheat code to life!
+- ✨ You can dream about it, or you can work to make it happen

 ### Connect With Me: